1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Laboratory Tests

-Stool tests may be ordered to check for infections, blood, or inflammation.
-Blood work may include complete blood count (CBC) to detect anemia from chronic bleeding.
+Stool tests are ordered to examine infections, blood or swelling.
+A complete blood count (CBC) may also be carried out in blood tests to determine anemia due to chronic bleeding.

 Treatment